cisagov/ScubaGear/baselines/aad.md

 - _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
 In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active".
 - _Last modified:_ June 2023
 - _Note:_ There are a couple of exceptions to this policy.
 Emergency access accounts need perpetual access to the tenant in the rare event of system degradation or other scenarios.
-Some types of service accounts require a user account with privileged roles and since those are software they cannot perform role activation.
+Some types of service accounts require a user account with privileged roles and since those accounts are used by software programs they cannot perform role activation.

 #### MS.AAD.7.5v1
 Provisioning users to highly privileged roles SHALL NOT occur outside of a PAM system.